 The compensation committee established by our board of directors is currently composed of Mr. Avery, who is the chairman, Mr. Concannon and Ms. Detrick, all of whom are independent directors (within the rules of the Nasdaq Stock Market).
-Dr. Moriarty was an independent director and member of our compensation committee through July 8, 2020.
 Our compensation committee is governed by a written charter adopted by our board of directors.
 A copy of our compensation committee charter is available through the Investor Relations page of our website at www.crai.com.
 Under the charter, our compensation committee is responsible for recommending to our board of directors the compensation philosophy and policies that we should follow, particularly with respect to the compensation of members of our senior management.
 In addition to and among the other duties set forth in this proxy statement under the heading "Corporate Governance-Compensation committee" above, the committee is responsible for: